March 1, 2023 | 7:30am-12:30 pm

 Vu Le (“voo lay”) writes the blog NonprofitAF.com.
 He is the former executive director of RVC, a nonprofit in Seattle that promotes social justice by supporting leaders of color, strengthening organizations led by communities of color, and fostering collaboration between diverse communities.
 Vu is a founding board member of Community-Centric Fundraising, a movement that aims to ground fundraising practices in racial equity and social justice.
 Vu was born in Vietnam.
 He and his family came to the US when Vu was eight.
 He spent several years in Seattle, attending elementary and middle school, before moving to Memphis, Tennessee for high school and St. Louis for college and graduate school.
 He has a BA in Psychology and a Master in Social work.
 He is a vegan, a father of two kids (ages ten and seven), and a staunch defender of the Oxford Comma.

-- Monthly meetings (about 2 hrs) September through May
+- Monthly meetings (generally 90 minutes) September through May

-- 6-10 nonprofit leaders matched by role and organization’s size
+- 6-10 nonprofit leaders grouped by role or responsibiilty

 - Participants commit to meeting real-time challenges and creating solutions